SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/customization.md

 * Background color - the default value is "2c3637".
 * Logo wrapper background color - the default value is "Transparent".
-* Title color - the default value is "FFFFF".
+* Title color - the default value is "FFFFFF".
 * Text and buttons color - the default value is "#FAFAFA".
 * Separator line color - the default value is "#FAFAFA".
 * Text color of the current item in the navigator - the default value is "#FAFAFA".